mmajews/HackerRank/README.md

 # HackerRank
-HackeRank problems solved using Go
+HackeRank problems solved using Go or Java